+PS: Power-saving

-PS: Power-saving The power-saving feature optimizes power consumption, enabling the software to stop the ARM7TDMI clock (idle mode), restarting it when the module receives an interrupt (or reset).
+The Power-saving feature optimizes power consumption, enabling the software to stop the ARM7TDMI clock (idle mode) and restarting it when the module receives an interrupt (or reset).
 It also enables on-chip peripheral clocks to be enabled and disabled individually, matching power consumption and application needs.

-AIC: Advanced Interrupt Controller The Advanced Interrupt Controller has an 8-level priority, individually maskable, we tored interrupt controller, and drives the NIRQ and NFIQ pins of the ARM7TDMI from The external fast interrupt line (FIQ) The three external interrupt request lines (IRQ0 - IRQ2) The interrupt signals from the on-chip peripherals The AIC is extensively programmable offering maximum flexibility, and its vectoring the tures reduce the real-time overhead in handling interrupts.
-The AIC also features a spurious vector detection feature, which reduces spurious inter- rupt handling to a minimum, and a protect mode that facilitates the debug capabilities.
-PIO: Parallel I/O Controller The AT91FR40162 has 32 programmable I/O lines.
-Six pins are dedicated as general- purpose I/O pins.
+AIC: Advanced Interrupt Controller

+The Advanced Interrupt Controller has an 8-level priority, individually maskable, vectored interrupt controller, and drives the NIRQ and NFIQ pins of the ARM7TDMI from:

+- The external fast interrupt line (FIQ) - The three external interrupt request lines (IRQ0-IRQ2) - · The interrupt signals from the on-chip peripherals

+The AIC is extensively programmable, offering maximum flexibility, and its vectoring features reduce the real-time overhead in handling interrupts.

+The AIC also features a spurious vector detection feature, which reduces spurious interrupt handling to a minimum, and a protect mode that facilitates the debug capabilities.

+PIO: Parallel I/O Controller

+The AT91F40816 has 32 programmable I/O lines.
+Six pins are dedicated as general-purpose I/O pins.
 Other I/O lines are multiplexed with an external signal of a peripheral to optimize the use of available package pins.
 The PIO controller enables generation of an interrupt on input change and insertion of a simple input glitch filter on any of the PIO pins.

+WD: Watchdog

-WD: Watchdog The Watchdog is built around a 16-bit counter and is used to prevent system lock-up if the software becomes trapped in a deadlock.
-It can generate an internal reset or inter- rupt, or assert an active level on the dedicated pin NWDOVF.
+The Watchdog is built around a 16-bit counter and is used to prevent system lock-up if the software becomes trapped in a deadlock.
+It can generate an internal reset or interrupt, or assert an active level on the dedicated pin NWDOVF.
 All programming registers are password-protected to prevent unintentional programming.

-SF: Special Function The AT91FR40162 provides registers that implement the following special functions.
-Chip Identification RESET Status Protect Mode
+SF: Special Function

+The AT91F40816 provides registers that implement the following special functions.

+- · Chip Identification

+- RESET Status

+- · Protect Mode